reserve-protocol/protocol/docs/collateral.md

 ## Important Properties for Collateral Plugins

 ### Reuse of Collateral Plugins

 Collateral plugins should be safe to reuse by many different Reserve Protocol instances.
 So:

 - Collateral plugins should neither require governance nor give special permissions to any particular accounts.
 - Collateral plugins should not pull information from an RToken instance that they expect to use them directly.
 (There is already an RToken Asset that uses price information from the protocol directly; but it must not be extended for use as Collateral in its own basket!)

+### Token balances must be transferrable

+Collateral tokens must be tokens in the formal sense.
+That is: they must provide balances to holders, and these balances must be transferrable.

+Some tokens may not be transferrable.
+Worse still, some positions in defi are not tokenized to begin with: take for example DSR-locked DAI or Convex's boosted staking positions.
+In these cases tokenization can be achieved by wrapping the position.
+In this kind of setup the wrapping contract issues tokens that correspond to pro-rata shares of the overall defi position, which it maintains under the hood in relation with the defi protocol.

+Here are some examples of what this looks like in Convex's case [here](https://github.com/convex-eth/platform/tree/main/contracts/contracts/wrappers).

 ### Token balances cannot be rebasing

 Some defi protocols yield returns by increasing the token balances of users, called _rebasing_.
 For instance, ATokens from Aave and stETH from Lido are both rebasing tokens.
 While people often like this, smart contracts certainly do not.

 The Reserve Protocol cannot directly hold rebasing tokens.
 However, the protocol can indirectly hold a rebasing token, if it's wrapped by another token that does not itself rebase, but instead appreciates only through exchange-rate increases.
 Any rebasing token can be wrapped to be turned into an appreciating exchange-rate token, and vice versa.